This post may contain affiliate links. Learn how you can support this blog when purchasing from brands you love.

 File under: your new favorite piece of gear you didn’t know you needed.
-My smart friend, Pam, gave me this nifty portable bidet right before our trip -after at least a year of giving her crap about backcountry bidets (pun intended) and basically dying of laughter every time I saw this Andrew Skurka video.
+My smart friend, Pam, gave me this nifty portable bidet right before our trip -after at least a year of giving her crap about backcountry bidets (pun intended) and getting a bad case of the giggles when I saw this Andrew Skurka video.
 It might be the most wonderful and treasured piece of gear anyone has ever given me.
 Seriously, thank you Pam.
 Everyone, buy one for all your friends!

 The CuloClean is a nifty little .7 oz plumbing attachment that turns your regular old water bottle into a bidet.
 Full disclosure: I have never used a front country toilet bidet and I still think they are weird and hilarious.
 BUT, this nifty gadget shoots out water in just the right angle and pressure stream to keep every thing spiffy clean.
 On hot, gross days, your nether regions will thank you.